Insurance

 If you are going on a study placement abroad within the European Union that will last more than six weeks, you must apply for a Student GHIC (Global Health Insurance Card).
 If you hold a regular EHIC (European Health Insurance Card), this will not be valid for your study period abroad.

-If placed at a host university within the European Union, the Study Abroad Office will provide you with a GHIC letter prior to your departure, which will allow you to apply for your Student GHIC online.
-Please note that currently, the Student GHIC only covers EU countries and not Norway, Iceland or Switzerland.
+If placed at a host university within the European Union, the Global Opportunities Team will provide you with a GHIC letter prior to your departure, which will allow you to apply for your Student GHIC online.
+Please note that currently, the Student GHIC only covers EU countries and Switzerland, but not Norway or Iceland.
 You can find more information about this on the NHS website

 Please also be aware that some overseas Consulates insist you also obtain a GHIC prior to travel.
 It is strongly advised that you check if this is a requirement of the country you are visiting and obtain one well in advance of your time abroad.

 Most of our partner universities in Europe have no mandatory requirements for University of Leeds students to purchase a local health insurance policy, however it is advisable to purchase a local health insurance policy, as there are limitations to the University of Leeds travel insurance and to the GHIC.
-There are some exceptions.
-If a European university requires students to purchase a local insurance policy, they will outline the details of this on their Fact Sheet, which can be found on Minerva in the Host University Catalogue.
+There are some exceptions, list below:

 AUSTRALIA